cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 course, the same circuit can be expressed using a sub-component that the gadgets have in common, namely `Mul`, but the resulting proof would be longer.

-Finally, {{BBCGGI19}}, Theorem 4.3 makes no restrictions on the choice of the fixed points `alpha[0], ..., alpha[M-1]`, other than to require that the points are distinct.
+Third, {{BBCGGI19}}, Theorem 4.3 makes no restrictions on the choice of the fixed points `alpha[0], ..., alpha[M-1]`, other than to require that the points are distinct.
 In this document, the fixed points are chosen so that the gadget polynomial can be constructed efficiently using the Cooley-Tukey FFT ("Fast Fourier Transform") algorithm.
 Note that this requires the field to be "FFT-friendly" as defined in {{field-fft-friendly}}.

+Finally, the validity circuit in our FLP may have any number of outputs (at least one).
+The input is said to be valid if each of the outputs is zero.
+To save bandwidth, we take a random linear combination of the outputs.
+If each of the outputs is zero, then the reduced output will be zero; but if one of the outputs is non-zero, then the reduced output will be non-zero with high probability.

 ### Validity Circuits {#flp-generic-valid}